SAFedorov/pyspectrumdaq-rt/README.md

 * numba

 Running the spectrum analyzer app also requires:
-* pyqtgraph
+* pyqtgraph 0.11.0
 * pyfftw
 * h5py

-The software was tested with a M2i.4931-Exp card and pyqtgraph 0.11.0.
+The software was tested with a M2i.4931-Exp card.

 Real-time data streaming and FFT calculation at high sampling rates demand some comutational power from the host computer.
 A 2.5 GHz 4-core CPU should be borderline enough for 30 MS/s rates (which gives 15 MHz Nyquist bandwidth).